aaditya/sbrw-capture/README.md

 * cd sbrw-middleparser

-* open config.json, modify the "ip" field if you really need to change the defaults.
+* open system/config.json, modify the "url" field if you really need to change the defaults.

 * npm i